phillymesh/phillymesh.net/content/post/2025-06-16-getting-started.md

 If you want to DIY a pocket node, I recommend a nRF-based device.
 These have great battery life compared to the ESP32-based nodes.
 The RAK4631 is a great option; these make up around 20% of the devices in Philly\*.

 You may also want to upgrade the antenna on your window node at this point.
 For a window node, you don't need to spend a lot, you just need to buy a node from a reputable source.
 Check out the [Meshtastic antenna reports](https://github.com/meshtastic/antenna-reports) page for recommended brands.
-In Philly we have found that you don't need a high gain (high dBi value) antenna in your window or on the roof of your townhome, and in fact a high gain antenna might actually perform worse in our urban environment.
+In Philly we have found that you don't need a high gain (high dBi value) antenna in your window or on the roof of your townhouse, and in fact a high gain antenna might actually perform worse in our urban environment.

 #### Should I change my window node's role to a Router?